CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

  "testing")

 #### What is code coverage?
 Why is it used?
 How you can measure?
-Code Coverage is a measurement of how many lines / blocks / arcs of your code are executed while the automated tests are running.
+Code coverage is an important concept in software testing, which measures to what extent the code of a program is covered by automated tests, ie. how many code lines, methods, etc. are run and tested by the set of tests.

+Code coverage is usually measured as a percentage of the functions, statements, branches (eg. if-else), lines of code actually tested when the test suite is run.
+The bigger the percentage, the smaller the chance that undetected bugs remain in the program.
 #### What does mocking mean?
 How would you do it 'manually' (i. e. without using any fancy framework)?
 Mocking is primarily used in unit testing.
 An object under test may have dependencies on other (complex) objects.
 To isolate the behavior of the object you want to replace the other objects by mocks that simulate the behavior of the real objects.
 This is useful if the real objects are impractical to incorporate into the unit test.
 In short, mocking is creating objects that simulate the behavior of real objects.